Greece - Country Background Information

 In the 2nd and 3rd cases, the request is accompanied by a descriptive evaluation which is prepared by the learner’s teachers.

-The assessment reports describe the learner's specific educational and psycho-social needs as well as their aptitudes and interests, and propose the appropriate school setting.
-These reports also identify any possible reasonable accommodations and specific support that may be required for each individual learner.
-This includes the provision of assistive compensatory aids, specific learning materials in alternative/accessible formats, modes and means of communication, and communication aids and assistive and information technology.
+The assessment reports describe the specific educational and psycho-social needs of each pupil, as well as their aptitudes and interests, and propose the appropriate school setting.
+These reports also identify any possible reasonable accommodations and specific support that may be required for each individual learner, including the provision of assistive compensatory aids, specific learning materials in alternative/accessible formats, modes and means of communication and communication aids and assistive and information technology.
 Support can also consist of a qualified special needs teacher on a one-to-one basis or in an inclusive class.

 Assessment reports also address the transitions experienced by the learners from segregated to mainstream settings and between levels of education.

-Assessment reports are accompanied by the basic axes of individual education support.
-It should be stressed that learners with disabilities and their parents have a say over the drafting of their individual education plans, along with the interdisciplinary team of the Centre of Educational and Counselling Support.
-In this sense, learners co-design the educational plan that fits them best, along with their parents and experts.
-The specification of the basic axes of the individual plans are further analysed with short-term and long-term goals at school level by the Interdisciplinary Educational and Support Committee or by the school's Educational Support Team.
-The members of the educational support team along with the class teachers are responsible for the effective implementation of the goals of the individual education plan.
+Assessment reports are accompanied by the basic axes of educational individual educational support.
+It should be stressed that learners with disabilities and their parents have a say over the drafting of their individual educational plans, along with the interdisciplinary team of the Centre for Interdisciplinary Assessment Counselling and Support.
+In this sense, the children co-design the educational plan that fits them best, along with parents and experts.
+The specification of the basic axes of the individual plans are further analysed in short-term and long-term goals at school level by the Interdisciplinary Support Committee or by the school’s Educational Support Team.
+The members of the educational support team along with the class teachers are responsible for the effective implementation of the goals of the individual educational plan.

 Within the EASIE data collection, specific questions examine children/learners who are out of education.
 This means children/learners who should, by law, be in some form of recognised education, but who are out of any form of recognised education.
 A recognised form of education is any type of education organised by or approved by any recognised educational provider in the public or private sector.